-All it takes is a bit of due diligence to ensure you’re accepting credit card payments in accordance with ethics rules.
+All it takes is a bit of due diligence to ensure you’re accepting credit card payments following ethics rules.

-First, choose the right credit card processor for your law firm.
-Law firms need a credit card processor that does not allow chargebacks on trust accounts, and that does not take fees from trust accounts.
-If a client disputes a charge that results in a chargeback, and the credit card company withdraws money from a pooled trust account, this may cause an ethics violation.
+Legal firms need a credit card processor that does not allow chargebacks on trust accounts, and that does not take fees from trust accounts.
+So, if a client disputes a charge that results in a chargeback, and the credit card company withdraws money from a pooled trust account, this may cause an ethics violation.

-Usually, this means using a credit card processor tailored specifically towards lawyers, such as Clio Payments, powered by LawPay.
-With Clio Payments, your $20 monthly LawPay subscription is covered, and clients can easily pay bills online via secure payment links.
+Usually, this means using a credit card processor tailored specifically towards lawyers, such as Clio Payments.

-Bend Law has found that using Clio Payments has significantly improved the firm’s billing and collection process:
+Bend Law has found that using the Clio Payments software had significantly improved its billing and collection process:

 Law firm billing software

-Still manually drafting bills for your clients?
-It doesn’t have to be that way.
-Investing in law firm billing software makes a huge difference in how you spend your time—and mitigates your risk of error.
+Investing in billing software for law firms makes a huge difference in how you spend your time—and mitigates your risk of error.

-For example, Clio Manage lets you easily create branded invoices and customized billing plans, and accept payment by credit card with Clio Payments.
-Clio Manage’s trust accounting features also integrate with your favorite accounting programs including QuickBooks Online, Xero, and Klyant—so it’s easy to keep all of your financial information in sync.
+Clio Manage lets you easily create branded invoices and customized billing plans, and accept payment by credit card.
+It manages trust accounting features and also integrates with your favorite accounting programs including QuickBooks Online, Xero, and Klyant—so you can keep all of your financial information in sync.

 “I spend less time doing my time entries and sending out my bills using Clio than I spent being the Chair of Billing and Collection at a large law firm calling other lawyers saying, ‘Could you get your bill out?’,” he says.

-Again, it’s crucial to think about your process before technology, and to avoid haphazardly implementing new tools at your firm.
-But don’t be afraid of a learning curve when it comes to law firm billing software.
-Platforms like Clio Manage are more intuitive than you’d expect, and a small investment in learning how they work can yield a lifetime of simplified billing practices for your law firm.
+Again, it’s crucial to think about your process before technology.
+Don’t be afraid of a learning curve, software like Clio Manage is very intuitive, and a small investment in learning how it works can yield a lifetime of simplified billing practices for your law firm.